jaka-k/ticket-broker/README.md

 Confirmation Workflow:
 After processing the message, the server sends a confirmation message back to the originating frontend application.

 The confirmation is sent through RabbitMQ, maintaining the asynchronous, decoupled communication flow.

+That's what I'm working on now:
+Update order status in your data store and send updates
+			// updateOrderStatus(p)
+		// Broadcast the updated status to the client

 Error Handling:
 - The server includes robust error handling, providing clear feedback and maintaining consistent logging for monitoring purposes.
 Logging and Monitoring:
 - The Go server logs key actions and errors, aiding in debugging and monitoring the application’s health.

+## ChatGPT anser about RabbitMq Portfolio Project:

+Yes, RabbitMQ is an excellent choice for your project to handle ticket orders coming from multiple websites.
+Using RabbitMQ as a message broker in this scenario offers several key benefits:

+    ### Decoupling: RabbitMQ will effectively decouple your websites from the backend processing system.
+This means that the websites can quickly send order messages to the queue without having to wait for the order processing and confirmation, enhancing the responsiveness of your websites.

+    ### Load Management: RabbitMQ can help in managing load by queueing incoming ticket orders and processing them one at a time or in small batches.
+This prevents overloading your server when there are spikes in traffic, such as during popular events or promotions.

+    ### Reliability: RabbitMQ ensures that once an order is placed into the queue, it won’t be lost.
+Even if the backend system fails or needs to be restarted, the messages will be retained and can be processed once the system is back online.

+    ### Scalability: As your traffic grows or during peak times, RabbitMQ facilitates scaling your processing workers horizontally.
+You can add more consumers to the queues to handle increased loads without any changes to the websites or the core backend logic.

+    ### Asynchronous Communication: It allows the backend processing to be handled asynchronously.
+This means that your websites don’t need to hold connections open while the backend processes the orders, which can improve the overall efficiency and user experience.

+    ### Order Integrity and Sequencing: If needed, RabbitMQ can help maintain the order of messages.
+This is crucial for ticketing systems where the sequence of ticket sales might affect availability and booking confirmations.

 # Turborepo starter